raun1/ASC-NET/README.md

 #### Initial Conditions

 - The framework is initialized with input shape 160x160x1 for MS-SEG experiments.
 Please update this accordingly
+- Update the path variables for the folders in case you want to visualize the network output while training it
+- To change the base network please change the build_generator and build_discriminator methods

 #### File Sequence to Run

 - create_networks.py
     > This creates the network mentioned in our paper.
 If you need a network with different architecture please edit this file accordingly and update the baseline structures of the encoder/decoder.
 Try to keep the final connections intact.
+    After running this you will obtain three h5 files
+        - disjoint_un_sup_mse_generator.h5 : This is the main module in the network diagram above
+        - disjoint_un_sup_mse_discriminator.h5 : This is the discriminator in the network diagram above
+        - disjoint_un_sup_mse_complete_gans.h5 : This is a completed version of the entire network diagram

 - continue_training_stage_1.py
     > Stage 1 training.
 Read the paper!

 - continue_training_stage_2.py
     > Stage 2 training.
 Read the paper!

+### Results